arinikiz/DSA210---Term-Project/README.md

 🟥**DISCLAMIER**:🟥
 **This study is conducted with an academic and analytical approach, aiming to understand the relationships between terrorism, governance, and political instability.
 The findings, interpretations, and conclusions presented are purely for research purposes and do not reflect any political stance or advocacy.
 This project unequivocally recognizes terrorism as a threat to stability and security, and any references to terrorist activities are solely for analytical purposes to contribute to a deeper understanding of their origins, aiding in the development of more effective prevention strategies.**

+🟢**LLM USAGE:** Large Language Models (LLMs) were utilized solely to assist with report writing.
+All data analysis, development of custom Python scripts, and hypothesis testing were conducted independently without any assistance from LLMs; every line of code was written by me🟢

 ## Overview

 Terrorism remains one of the most pressing threats in the modern world, prompting extensive research over the years to uncover its underlying causes.
 Discovering these causes is imperative for developing proactive and preventative strategies rather than reactive, event-driven responses.

 In this regard throughout the course of a few months, using data visualization and statistical tools, I aim to examine"the extent to which political instability contributes to fueling terrorist activities worldwide.
 By the end of this project, I seek to answer a fundamental question:
-> Does terrorism increase before instability rises, or does instability lead to more terrorism ?
+> Does political instability leads to increased terrorism ?

 In order to reach an accurate conclusion, multiple datasets will be used from trusted, non-biased sources: